Accessible parts of the boundary for domains in metric measure spaces: Introduction

-where $B(r_i)$ denotes a ball of radius $r_i$.
+where $B(x_i, r_i)$ denotes a ball (open or closed) centred at $x_i$ of radius $r_i$.
 The case $t=0$ is not interesting as condition \eqref{visibility} is trivially satisfied with $c=1$ for any proper subdomain of $\R^n$.
 On the other hand, condition \eqref{visibility} can fail for $t=n-1$ even when $\Omega$ is assumed to satisfy some nice geometric properties (see \cite{azzam}), and so the focus is on the interval $0<t<n-1$.

 As pointed out by Koskela and Lehrb\"{a}ck in \cite{kl}, if a uniform domain $\Omega$ has uniformly large Hausdorff content in the sense that, for all $z\in \Omega$,